WA State Sales Tax Exemption

 WA State Renewable Energy System Incentive Program (RESIP) – no longer accepting applicants

 RESIP was enacted by the state legislature in July 2017 as the Solar Jobs Bill, SB 5939.
 It is administered by the WSU Energy Program in Olympia.
 The goal was to spur continued adoption of clean energy while preserving and growing jobs in renewable energy.
 It rewarded four categories of solar system owners with an annual payment for each kilowatt hour (kWh) the solar system produces as measured on a Production Meter.

-The state legislature capped total incentive program funding at $110 million (over time) and it appears that maximum has been obligated which means that future applicants are not expected to receive any payments.
+The state legislature capped total incentive program funding and the maximum has been obligated for residential and commercial size systems.
 Utility participation is voluntary and not all utilities participate.
 Learn more at the WSU Energy Program website which also explains the caps on each utility.

 If your solar system was installed after September 30, 2017 AND it was certified by WSU Energy Program, then the following program description applies to you:

 Payment year is the state’s fiscal year of July 1 through June 30.